cc-tweaked/CC-Tweaked/doc/guides/startup_files.md

 startup
 startup.lua
 ```
-`startup` may be a file or a folder, the behaviour of it changes depending on which it is but we'll cover that in a bit. `startup.lua` has to be a file.
+`startup` may be a file or a folder, the behavior of it changes depending on which it is.
+If it's a file then it is ran, if it's a folder then each file inside it is ran.

+`startup.lua` has to be a file.

 Note that these are all lower case, case matters sometimes so keep to the correct one - more info in a note on the @{fs} API page.

 ## Searching drives for startup files